mobikylym/Allure-Test-Controller/README-en.md

 # Selective retest mechanism

-In addition to saving the report for Allure, the plugin also saves the results of each individual test in the “last-try-results” folder, which is automatically created in the same location as the “allure-results” folder.
+In addition to saving the report for Allure, the plugin also saves the results of each individual test in the “.last-try-results” folder, which is automatically created in the same location as the “allure-results” folder.
 You can configure the scenario in such a way that it skips all tests that were successful last time when launched.
 The configuration is done through the JMeter property “allure.retry.fallen”.
 If “allure.retry.fallen” = “true”, the selective launch mechanism will work and only tests that ended with errors last time will be run again.
 This property can be set in several ways:
 - **Write in the .properties file**: It is recommended to do this only if you always want to enable this option (“true”) by default.